Grilled Beef Gyros

 This is a great recipe for summer grilling season, even if the forecast isn’t so hot.
 I actually don’t even make this on our outdoor grill.
 I use my inexpensive IKEA stovetop grill pan.
 A wok or other pan would work fine, too.

-Two are to drain the marinade and spread the meat out so it actually hits the hot pan instead of just simmering in the sauce.
+Two keys for a nice brown sear are to drain the marinade and spread the meat out so it actually hits the hot pan instead of just simmering in the sauce.
 I grill the meat for this recipe in 3-4 batches.

 The end result is a low-key, delicious, (mostly) make-ahead summertime meal.
 Perfect for your next weekend BBQ!